amar-music/beautification-of-images/README.md

-# beautification-of-images
+# Beautification of Images

-Please unzip /jsPsych_ImageRating/stimuli.zip to access the used stimulusset.
+Unzip /jsPsych_ImageRating/stimuli.zip to access the used stimulusset.